 We are pleased that the W.K.
 Kellogg Foundation acknowledged our work with a generous capacity-building grant to help us expand our board of directors.

-Our Interns.
+Our Interns and Editorial Assistants.
 If you’re interested in an internship with Round Earth, send us an email <info@roundEarthMedia.org> with your resume and career goals and we’ll get back to you if we think there’s a fit.

 Our Photographers and Filmmakers.
 Round Earth works with some of the world’s most acclaimed photographers and also with early-career photojournalists and photojournalism students.